This website publishes administrative rules on their effective dates, as designated by the adopting state agencies, colleges, and

 forty-two dollars per month adjusted annually as provided in division (B) of

-section 4123.62 of the Revised Code, shall be eligible to participate in the
+section 4123.62 of the Revised Code, are eligible to participate in the

 requirements of paragraph (A) of this rule shall receive from the disabled